ghoomfrog/silili/vocabulary.md

 - *tam* is a vertical sideways flat hand moving from the opposite side of the hand to the other.
 - *supu* is an open mouth with an OK hand near it.
 - *mu* is a horizontal sideways hand forming a circle where all fingers are bent.
-- *papi* is an upward flat hand with all fingers touching.
 - *lin* is a downward hand pointing to the side with the index, bending and unbending it.
 - *kuki* is pretending to karate-chop something.
 - *lja* is a horizontal sideways flat hand with touching fingers moving forward.